-As part of the NEPA compliance process, MBNMS management is required to submit a review under Section 106 of the NHPA identifying historic and prehistoric archaeological properties and to consider activities that may have an adverse or no adverse effect on these properties.
-MBNMS management will protect and manage submerged archaeological resources in several ways, including: (1) permitting and authorization decisions, (2) through enforcement and education, and (3) by assessing shipwrecks as potential environmental threats.
+As part of the NEPA compliance process, NOAA is required to submit a review under Section 106 of the NHPA identifying historic and prehistoric archaeological properties and to consider activities that may have an adverse or no adverse effect on these properties.
+NOAA will protect and manage submerged archaeological resources in several ways, including: (1) permitting and authorization decisions, (2) through enforcement and education, and (3) by assessing shipwrecks as potential environmental threats.